izznatsir/remix-cloudflare-websocket/README.md

 ```

 Now you'll need to pick a host to deploy it to.

-### DIY

-If you're familiar with deploying Node applications, the built-in Remix app server is production-ready.

 Make sure to deploy the output of `npm run build`